 Christmas is not just a time of the year but a beautiful feeling that lingers at the end of the year when everything is sprinkled with fairy dust.
-Christmas movies start trending on Netflix, Instagram is flooded with the sparkly posts, streets are bathed with fancy light installations, Gluhwein and hot chocolate with marshmallow suddenly becomes everyone’s favorite drink.
-Not just that, cute Christmas jumpers/sweaters, scarves, elf beanies find its way out from the closet.
+Christmas movies start trending on Netflix, Instagram is flooded with sparkly posts, streets are bathed with fancy light installations, and Gluhwein and hot chocolate with marshmallows suddenly become everyone’s favorite drink.
+Not just that, cute Christmas jumpers/sweaters, scarves, and elf beanies find their way out of the closet.
 Family dinners and spending time with loved ones become the utmost priority.
 And, thousands of markets open up to transport you to a different world filled with joy and laughter.
-Expect stalls selling everything from gingerbread to handmade decorative items, warming glühwein to Gingerbread.
+Expect stalls selling everything from gingerbread ,handmade decorative items to warming glühwein.
 If you want to know more about the best Christmas markets to visit in Europe with Interrail or Eurail pass then read on.

 Here in this post, we share with you the best Christmas Markets to visit in Europe and make the best use of InterRail / Eurail Passes.

 Best Christmas Markets to Visit in Europe with InterRail or Eurail Pass

 — Berlin —

 Let’s start the Inter-railing from one of the finest and the best Christmas markets in Germany.
 With over 70 markets to explore each with a different theme and atmosphere, Berlin Christmas markets are not just a treat to the eyes but some are also mini amusement parks and winter wonderlands.
 Loaded with beautiful decorations, carousels, heated tents, and stalls selling a range of stuff starting from toys, and home decor to delicious food.
 If you have to pick just one then do visit the Christmas market in the old town of Spandau.